db7894/db7894.github.io/_posts/2024-09-20-compiling-distributed-programs.md

 ---

 # [Alpa](https://arxiv.org/pdf/2201.12023)
-Alpa is a library that automates model-parallel training for larg deep learning models: it automatically generates execution plans that unify data, operator, and pipeline parallelism.
+Alpa is a library that automates model-parallel training for large deep learning models: it automatically generates execution plans that unify data, operator, and pipeline parallelism.
 Its key idea is viewing parallelisms in two hierarchical levels: _inter-operator_ and _intra-operator_.
 It designs compilation passes to automatically derive efficient parallel execution plans at each parallelism level.

 ## Basics and Definitions
 The conventional view of ML parallelization approaches splits them into three categories: